-Call for fracking laws to be relaxed
+Plan to relax law on initial fracking tests

 "Our permission to drill and test just four shale gas exploratory wells in Lancashire was granted after a lengthy and costly three year process.
 These timelines must improve if the country is to benefit from its own, much needed, indigenous source of gas."

-Since test fracking triggered a small earthquake in Blackpool seven years ago, no commercial fracking has yet started.
+Since test fracking triggered a small earthquake in Blackpool seven years ago, no commercial fracking has been started.

 Ministers hope to make fracking easier by allowing the early stages under permitted development.
 A government spokesman confirmed that this would include drilling but not fracturing the rock.

-Spokesperson, Rose Dickinson, said: "The government's plans pervert the planning process and could make England's landscape a wild west for whatever cowboy wants to start drilling and digging up our countryside.
+Friends of the Earth condemned the plans, with spokeswoman Rose Dickinson saying: "The government's plans pervert the planning process and could make England's landscape a Wild West for whatever cowboy wants to start drilling and digging up our countryside.

 "Permitted development was meant to help people build a fence or a conservatory, not drill for gas."